 In keeping with the University’s vision to become an exemplary and excellent institution, it is embarking on a multi-phase housing plan to improve its current housing offerings for students.
 In doing so, the University will meet student – and parent – needs and expectations as the institution continues to attract brighter and more talented students.

 Please send any questions or comments to newstudenthousing@miami.edu.
-Please direct all media inquiries to the Office of Media Relations.
+Please direct all media inquiries to the Office of Media Relations

 The first step in this plan was to construct a new facility on the south side of Lake Osceola so that the current number of bed spaces can be maintained during future construction and to meet increasing demand over time.
-With a commitment to the integration of the various aspects of campus life into a single facility, this space elevates the daily experiences of countless students, faculty, staff,
+With a commitment to the integration of the various aspects of campus life into a single facility, this space elevates the daily experiences of countless students, faculty, staff, and visitors who pass through this central site every day.

 The village activates the surrounding area and highlights the tropical lushness of the Coral Gables campus.
 It excites the campus community and becomes a destination in and of itself.
 Most of all, this village adds to the sense of place and belonging for those who live, work, and learn there.